MatthewMawhinney/bsd/README.md

 # Backseat Driver

 Backseat Driver is an application built with Node.js, MongoDB, Angular2, and Express, known to developers as the MEAN Stack.
-BSD is hosted through heroku and can be found at https://www.bsdriver.herokuapp.com
+BSD is hosted through heroku and can be found at [Backseat Driver](https://bsdriver.herokuapp.com).

 ![alt text](https://mattmawhinney.com/imgs/BSD_Home.png "Backseat Driver Home Page")